nileane/TangerineUI-for-Mastodon/README.md

 ## Installation for regular users
 Even if you are not an admin on your instance, you can still use Tangerine UI with a browser extension:

+1. **Check your Mastodon version**.
+For Tangerine UI to work properly, you need to make sure you're using the right version for your Mastodon instance.
+Please check the [Compatibility](#compatibility) section in this document before you proceed.
-1. Install any browser extension that allows you to inject CSS on a webpage, such as [Stylus](https://add0n.com/stylus.html), or [Live CSS Editor](https://github.com/webextensions/live-css-editor)
+2. **Install a browser extension** that allows you to inject CSS on a webpage, such as [Stylus](https://add0n.com/stylus.html), or [Live CSS Editor](https://github.com/webextensions/live-css-editor)
-2. Copy & paste the contents of 🍊 [`TangerineUI.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI.css) to the extension's editor
+3. Copy & paste the contents of 🍊 [`TangerineUI.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI.css) to the extension's editor
    * 🪻 For the purple variant, copy the contents of [`TangerineUI-purple.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI-purple.css) instead.
    * 🍒 For the cherry variant, copy the contents of [`TangerineUI-cherry.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI-cherry.css) instead.